Those into gambling may be familiar with the name Stanford Wong, a renowned card counter and author of numerous books on betting with an edge.

 Ferguson has looked at video poker and would track the payout rates of various machines and models.
 Doing so allowed him to look for opportunities where they are overdue for a win based on how they were manufactured.

 In Sharp Sports Betting, he looks at how you can gain an edge in sports and simple techniques that can help.
 One such example is the first game of a new season.
-When a team returns after an extended break, it’s often the underdog that wins and the prices don’t incorporate all of the changes that have taken place over the off-season.
+When a team returns after an extended break, the underdog often exceeds market expectations as it doesn’t always incorporate all of the changes that have taken place over the off-season.

 In another venture, he looked extensively at tournament blackjack, and built a computer analyser to examine the various strategies that could be used.
 He tested them thoroughly with a team of gamblers over many years.

-Ferguson also developed bj21.com in 1996, which was a pioneering website that covered all elements of blackjack and professional gambling.
-It remains extremely popular.
+Ferguson also developed the website bj21.com in 1996, which was a pioneer in online gambling and covers all elements of blackjack and professional gambling.
+It remains extremely popular today.

 Eventually – and perhaps inevitably given the success of his books – Ferguson’s true identity was outed.
 It made it virtually impossible for him to continue to play at casinos around the world.